7 Best Free Website Builders for Small Businesses (January 2023)

 Best Free Alternatives to Wix

-Webnode is a better option for those who want to get a site up as quickly as possible as its templates are well-developed.
-Likewise, Mozello’s intuitive interface makes it a good choice for those wanting to build and publish a small ecommerce website easily (up to five products in the free version) and in a short amount of time.
+Webnode is a better option for those who want to get a site up as quickly as possible, as its templates are well-developed.
+Likewise, Mozello’s drag-and-drop website builder and intuitive interface make it a good choice for those wanting to build and publish a small ecommerce website easily (up to five products in the free version) and in a shorter period.

-We found GoDaddy to be one of the easiest free website builders for beginners (along with Webnode).
-Plus, GoDaddy includes appointment booking starting for free—something you can’t get with Wix or any other free site builders.
-So GoDaddy is a better choice for service-based businesses (especially since you can take payments via PayPal) and sales teams.
+We found GoDaddy among the easiest free website builders for beginners (along with Webnode).
+Plus, GoDaddy includes appointment booking starting for free—something you can’t get with Wix outside of third-party apps, or from any other free site builders.
+So GoDaddy is a better choice for service-based businesses and sales teams.
 Its free website chatbots offer sales and customer support team benefits as well.

 For more details about Wix’s features and who it’s best for, read our expert Wix review.